 "I realized I'm able to do a good job, that I can be good at my work.
 I'm now able to help people because I have a salary.
 I understand myself better and I have the capacity to help people because of that.
 I think my life is better for being here." - Tanvi, 21 Not only does the creative manufacturing sector have vast untapped potential for growth, it is also a space which allows for innovation in economic and social empowerment.
 Creative manufacturing (otherwise known as "handicrafts") encompasses the production of apparel, lifestyle and artisanal food, and is estimated to employ over 60 Million people in India.
 Creative manufacturing is the backbone of the rural non-farm economy in India.
 Yet over 90% of creative producers are estimated to exist in the informal sector, and are forced to take up employment in exploitative conditions.
 Producers struggle to gain access to broader markets and depend on infrequent and underpaid local orders, often placed by middlemen who take a cut.
 Abuses like low wages, long hours, unsafe working conditions, and harassment are systemic.
-EKTHA AND CREATIVE PRODUCERS
+INDUSTREE INCUBATES AND ACCELERATES CREATIVE PRODUCERS

-Ektha's model gives creative producers a choice to work in self-owned enterprises.
-The company has impacted 2,000 producers, many of whom are owner-members through self-help group membership.
-Our Mission Ektha builds sustainable livelihoods in the creative manufacturing sector to ensure that underemployed women can have high and regular incomes, decent and equitable working conditions, and the ability to cope with life crises.
-Our Vision Ektha envisions a world in which millions of creative producers rise out of poverty by building sustainable livelihoods in creative manufacturing.
+Industree's model gives creative producers a choice to work in self-owned enterprises.
+Industree has successfully incubated two existing producer enterprises to sustainability.
+These enterprises have impacted 2,000 producers, many of whom are owner-members through self-help group membership.
+Our Mission

+Industree builds sustainable livelihoods in the creative manufacturing sector to ensure that underemployed women can have high and regular incomes, decent and equitable working conditions, and the ability to cope with life crises.

+Our Vision

+Industree envisions a world in which millions of creative producers rise out of poverty by building sustainable livelihoods in creative manufacturing.
 We believe that when producers have access to an enabling ecosystem they are able to pursue their futures with dignity, and that when women earn they are empowered at home and in their communities.